JFreegman/toxic/README.md

 echo '/usr/local/lib/' | sudo tee -a /etc/ld.so.conf.d/locallib.conf
 sudo ldconfig
 ```
-If you dont already have them, you might want to install the ncurses libraries, on Debian:
+If you dont already have them, you may need to install the ncurses libraries.
+For Debian based systems:
 ```
 sudo apt-get install libncurses5-dev libncursesw5-dev
 ```